-What Is the 100 Point Identification Check in Australia?
+What Is the 100 Points of Identification Check?

-There is no standardized 100 Points ID Check used across all Australia.
-The points given to specific documents won’t always be the same.
-For example, the 100 Points ID Check for opening your bank account won’t be the same as for a rental application.
+There is no standardized 100 Points of ID used across all of Australia.
+The points given to specific documents won't always be the same.
+For example, the 100 Points of ID Check for opening your bank account won't be the same as for a rental application.

 Since it varies each time, it's best to have as many documents as possible.
 When you're packing up, be sure to pack these in your carry-on for safekeeping.

 Make sure that your name is the same on all documents used for your ID check and any applications you submit.
 If you've changed your name, then you need to have your marriage certificate or name change documents.
 Proof of changing your name won't count towards the 100 points.
 It only explains why your name isn't the same.

 If you are moving with your partner, then you each need to have 100 points of identification.